wuxxin/csi-whofi/tasks.md

 * [x] **Task 1.2: Data Ingestion**
   * [x] Write a script to download and unpack the NTU-Fi HID dataset from a google drive location.
     * the full dataset is at google drive id=1IKTg5M7vDdZPnt6649i2Z3jiR4Fivsy1
-    * a limited (only 1 out of 15 parts) version of the dataset is at google drive id=1ZnDpn9CxoT0hrLSeGV1hcif2DGjg6Xlk
-    * per default, only download the limited dataset because of limited storage space
   * [x] Implement a PyTorch Dataset class (NTUFiDataset) to load samples and labels.
 * [x] **Task 1.3: Data Processing & Preparation**
   * [x] Implement the data flattening logic ((3, 114, P) \-\> (P, 342)) within the Dataset class.